 The MSO continues to serve its original mandate to provide performance opportunities and personal development to talented amateurs while combining the strands of excellence and education through solo performance opportunities, commissions and mentoring.

-The Mississauga Symphony Orchestra is thrilled to present its eighth season under the direction of Maestro Denis Mastromonaco.
+The Mississauga Symphony Orchestra is thrilled to present its eleventh season under the direction of Maestro Denis Mastromonaco.

 Her Worship Mayor Bonnie Crombie